-Taking one multivitamin a day is much more convenient than taking a bunch of different pills.
+Taking one multivitamin a day is much more convenient than juggling a variety of individual pills.
+However, it's crucial to understand that multivitamins aren't a one-size-fits-all solution.

 8 Common Individual Vitamins and Minerals